 - Reviews and approves the proposed salary offer from the hiring department.

-In order to facilitate a successful orientation and ensure a smooth transition to UNC Chapel Hill, the department HR representative should forward the following documentation to their Employment Consultant prior to making any commitment to a person for an open position no later than noon on Friday before the new employee orientation session.
+In order to facilitate a successful orientation and ensure a smooth transition to UNC Chapel Hill, departments must receive full approval of their ePAR from their Employment Consultant through workflow prior to making any commitment to a person for an open position no later than 5:00 p.m. on Wednesday before the new employee orientation session.

 Please note that failure to submit the proper documentation by this deadline may result in a delayed hire date.

 The hiring department is required to submit a Hiring Proposal in PeopleAdmin for the selected candidate to the Employment Consultant for review and approval, to ensure that the recommended salary is justified, based on the salary administration requirements of the career banding program.
 The Employment Consultant (or authorized hiring department) will extend the official job offer to the candidate.
-If the candidate accepts the offer, the Employment Consultant completes the salary administration and job offer for the position through HRIS/PeopleAdmin.
+If the candidate accepts the offer, the Employment Consultant notifies the hiring department, who initiates a hire ePAR.
+The Employment Consultant reviews the salary administration and approves the hiring proposal in PeopleAdmin and ePAR through ConnectCarolina.

 Commitments are subject to review and final approval by the Office of State Human Resources.
 For additional information on this process, contact the Employment Consultant assigned to the hiring department.

 Employees new to the University can negotiate their first day of work with the hiring University official.
 The first day of work at the University must be on a Monday (with some exceptions due to State holidays).
 Overlap with a separating employee is possible, but must be approved by the Employment Consultant.
 When a current permanent University employee accepts a transfer offer to another department, the two departments involved are responsible for arriving at the starting date for the transfer.
 If the two departments do not agree on an effective date, they refer the issue to their respective organizational leadership.

 New Employee Orientation Session